JaedenBardati/jaba/README.md

 ### Analysis

-Once you have
+Once you have run the install script, you can use the following commands in your terminal.

 - `py`: launch the newly created python environment (incl. jaba) interactively on the local machine.
 - `py file.py`: run your python script (replace `file.py` to your script's file name) on the local machine.
 - `pyq file.py`: queue your python script to run as a job on a cluster.
 - `jupy`: launch jupyter notebook in the jaba environment (currently only has support for local machines).
-- `qcs snapshot.hdf5`: dump diagnostic plots for quick simulation analysis ("quick check simulation")
+- `qcs snapshot.hdf5`: dump diagnostic plots for quick simulation analysis ("quick check simulation").
 - `qcsq snapshot.hdf5`: same as above, but queued as a job.

-See the `jabapy` python package code and `examples` directory for details on that.
-Use `import jaba` in your python files to access `jabapy`.
+Use `import jaba` in the python environment to access `jabapy`.
+For the `jabapy` python package code, see the `examples` directory for jupyter notebook example usages.

 ### Running Simulations

+If you installed the relevant optional submodules, you can run the following command examples.

-- Run `giz -N 36 -n 1008 -T 2` to start a GIZMO simulation in the working directory that runs on 1008 processes across 36 nodes, each with 2 threads.
+- Run `giz -N 4 -n 112 -T 2` to start a GIZMO simulation in the working directory that runs on 112 processes across 4 nodes, each with 2 threads.
-- Run `giz -r` to restart a GIZMO simulation.
+- Run `giz -r` to restart a GIZMO simulation, or `giz -r2` to restart from an hdf5 snapshot.
 - (TO DO) Run `ski -N 10 -n 70 -T 8` to run a SKIRT simulation in the working directory that runs on 70 processes across 10 nodes, each with 8 threads.

 The rest you can likely gather from running commands with the `--help` argument or by reading the code.

+### Other useful scripts

+If you have allowed them to be installed in the installation process, you can run the following other scripts.

+- Run `setup-ssh` to setup ssh keys for a new server or github push access, etc.
+- Run `sxh servername` to launch a tmux terminal with panels that ssh/sftp into the server nickname requested and one local terminal panel.

+You can `cat ~/.bashrc` and look the jaba tag for a list of commands you have available to you.